OpenSignLabs/OpenSign/docs/docs/self-host/docker/run-locally.md

 ---
-title: Code of conduct
+title: Localhost Setup with Docker
 ---
-## Localhost Setup with Docker
+## Setup OpenSign™ with Docker on Localhost

 To set up OpenSign™ locally using Docker, the following prerequisites are required: